gogs/docs/en-US/intro/faqs.md

 #### How do I run Gogs at startup with Systemd?

-There's a [systemd service template file](https://github.com/gogits/gogs/blob/master/scripts/systemd/gogs.service) in the Gogs GitHub repository, and in the installed files at `./scripts/systemd/gogs.service`.
+There's a [systemd service template file](https://github.com/gogits/gogs/blob/master/scripts/systemd/gogs.service) in the Gogs GitHub repository and in the installed files at `./scripts/systemd/gogs.service`.
 You will likely need to modify it for your installation:

 1. Update `User`, `Group`, `WorkingDirectory`, `ExecStart`, and `Environment` with values appropriate to your Gogs installation.